 Divorce tends to be exhausting for all parties involved, particularly if the process has been dragged out with litigation.
 If you’re in your 5th month or even your 3rd year of divorce, you might wonder when it will all finally end, so you can move on with your life.

 In a friendlier, uncontested divorce, the only discovery that takes place are the mandatory exchange of financial disclosures.
 In contested divorces, however, the court must allow both parties a reasonable amount of time to conduct detailed discovery.
 This time could be extended by the reluctance of one party to participate in the divorce or make his or her ex’s life any easier.

 When all is said and done, a judgement of divorce becomes effective the day the judge signs the judgment for dissolution of marriage.
 A clerk then must enter the judgement into the court record.
 The clerk will enter the judgement and date stamp the documents when the judgment is entered.

-After the termination of the marriage, each party is free to remarry if they so choose.
-Likewise, the court will not send out any other notices after the termination date passes, so don’t lose your copy of the order.
+After the divorce is finalized, the marriage is officially terminated and each party is free to remarry if they so choose.
+The court will not send out any other notices after the termination date passes, so don’t lose your copy of the final divorce order.

-If you and your spouse are thinking of divorcing, talk to one of our skilled San Diego divorce attorneys as soon as possible.
+If you and your spouse are thinking of divorcing, talk to one of our skilled attorneys as soon as possible.
 Moore, Shulman & Moore, APC have more than 200 years of combined experience to offer your case.
 Let us see what we can do for you and your family.